liujingtong/Liu-Portfolio/OECD_data_vis.md

+The following two charts used the same dataset to showcase the government debt of different countries from 1996 to 2018.
+The charts indicate the gross debt of the general government as a percentage of GDP.

 ## Beeswarm Plot
 Beeswarm plot distributes elements horizontally avoiding overlap between them and according to a selected dimension.
 The bigger the circle, the bigger the debt a country had.